 University of Suffolk reserves the right to engage additional support for investigators and/or those hearing cases involving complex matters of a specialist nature.
-For example, in a case involving student with a view to securing a witness statement or other testimonial, permission must be sought in writing from the Dean of School.
+For example, in a case involving alleged financial irregularities, the assistance of the University's Auditors may be appropriate during the investigation.